altera-fpga/altera-fpga.github.io/docs/embedded-designs/arria-10/sx/soc/gsrd/ug-gsrd-a10sx-soc.md

 * Scrolling LEDs in a sequence
 * Displaying the current status of the LEDs

-The web page served by the web server also contains links to some relevant information on the Intel website.
+The web page served by the web server also contains links to some relevant information on the Altera® Website.

 <h4>Connect to Web Server</h4>